ItsAllPeachy/C2Rat/README.md

 ## Disclaimer
 This project is **NOT** intended for malicious use.
 It is your responsibility to use this software **only on systems you own or have explicit permission to test**.
-I do not condone illegal activity and wont support misuse of glorius althought unusable code code
+I do not condone illegal activity and wont support misuse of this glorius althought unusable code

 ## Features
 - Device registration / management